Travel Health Slideshow: 25 Ways to Stay Well Abroad

 Antibiotics for Diarrhea

 Despite all your safety steps, there's still a chance you may get travelers' diarrhea.
 If you’re heading to an area where this is likely, you may want to ask your doctor about bringing antibiotics.
-Moderate to severe traveler's diarrhea can be treated with antibiotics.
+Moderate to severe traveler's diarrhea is often treated with antibiotics.
 If you still have diarrhea after taking antibiotics, it's important to get tested for a possible parasitic infection.

 Adventures in extremely hot and humid climates can put you at risk for dehydration.
 Your chances are even greater if you develop traveler's diarrhea.
 Signs of dehydration include sunken eyes, dry nose and mouth, and having to go to the bathroom less often.
 Sports drinks can help you stay hydrated if you're well, but they aren't a good idea when you have diarrhea.
 In that case, you should sip an oral rehydration solution.